eysk-io/Shopify-Fall2022-ProdEng/README.md

 Retrieves a list of all inventory items.

 #### POST /api/product
-Creates a new inventory item for a specific vendor.
+Creates a new inventory item.

 #### GET /api/product/:productName
 Retrieves a specific inventory item.